green-eggs-and-ham/pong-game/README.md

 # PongGame

-*Note that these sites may no longer be up anymore* [[Site](http://pongg.gq)]
+*Note that these links may be dead:*

+[[Site](http://pongg.gq)]
 [[Site](http://pongg.ga)]
 [[Site](http://pongg.tk)]